peckapp/scraping/README.md

  - determining the best format to hand off to the scraping process for expedited repetitive scraping
  - allowing for flexibility in the outputted models that will not break on daily updates, such as eliminating unnecessary tags or information that are overly explicit
 3. Third Phase: Automated Content Scraping
- - spreading the load between sites to avoid being locked out by institutional systems
+ - spreading the load between sites to work in parellel and avoid being locked out by a single institutional systems
+ - linking stored items with other resources, such as a department or team
  - handling changes in data format, ensuring that the process is as robust as possible
  - executing graceful degradation in the case that something does break or get stuck
 4. Fourth Phase: Content Verification